Drommedhar/ArcRaidersHelper/README.md

 - **Fully transparent overlay frame** with per-pixel transparency so you only see the tracker content floating above your game.
 - **Instant click-through mode** (button + hotkey) that removes the header chrome, disables hit-testing, and lets the game capture mouse/keyboard while the tracker stays visible.
 - **Custom CSS injection** keeps arctracker.io transparent and applies the same opacity settings to the site content, so the overlay always blends with the game.
+- **Optional ad filtering** (toggle in Settings) adds lightweight network filtering + CSS so the tracker stays clean without extra browser extensions.
-- **Settings menu** (header button) to tweak hotkeys, default click-through state, opacity, topmost behavior, tracker URL, and launch visibility without editing JSON.
+- **Settings menu** (header button) to tweak hotkeys, default click-through state, opacity, topmost behavior, ad filtering, and launch visibility without editing JSON.
 - **Automatic persistence** of the window size/position, maximized state, click-through preference, opacity, URL, and custom hotkeys between sessions.

 ## Requirements